kevinkh89/technical-writing/muitable-crypto-rates/README.md

 }
 ```

-first we make an arrya based on the `rows` and `head` props to map over them and show the skeleton
+first we make an array based on the `rows` and `head` props to map over them and show the skeleton every thing is straight forward

 ```js
 //CoinBody.js